lrt0905/FusionPHI/README.md

   | matplotlib | 3.7.2 |
   | pandas | 2.0.3 |

-You also need to download [MEME](https://meme-suite.org/meme/meme-software/5.5.5/meme-5.5.5.tar.gz) toolkit to get motif sequences.
+You also need to install the [MEME Suite](https://meme-suite.org/meme/) toolkit to identify DNA motif sequences.
-After downloading, use the following command to decompress this toolkit:
+FusionPHI was developed and tested using MEME Suite version 5.5.5.
+The MEME version is not a strict dependency, and more recent versions (e.g., MEME Suite 5.5.9) are expected to be compatible because FusionPHI relies on the standard motif discovery functions provided by MEME.
+The following command is listed to replicate the actual processing procedure.
+It uses the commands that are compatible with meme 5.5.5 as an example.
 ```
 tar zxf meme-5.5.5.tar.gz
 ```